-State State Updates Arizona State Demonstration to Integrate Care for Dual Eligible Individuals According to proposal submitted to CMS on May 31, 2012, the State's demonstration is statewide and will use a capitated payment model.
-Target population includes full benefit Medicare dual eligible enrollees with Medicare A and/or B who are Medicaid eligible through: (1) the Arizona Long-Term Care System Elderly and Physically Disabled (ALTCS E/PD) program; (2) the acute care program or (3) as an acute care enrollee with Serious mental illness residing in Maricopa County, a subset of the acute care program.
-While the demonstration includes almost the entire dual eligible population in the State, persons with intellectual or developmental disabilities (I/DD population) are fully carved out.
-Members who are eligible for ALTCS through the Department of Economic Security/Division of Developmental Disabilities will not be eligible for enrollment in the demonstration at this time.
-Covered benefits include Medicare Parts A, B, and D, Medicaid State Plan and 1115 Waiver (as applicable), and Medicare Supplemental benefits.
-Proposed implementation date is January 1, 2014.
-(Source: Demonstration Proposal) Demonstration Proposal Section 1915(k) Community First Choice (CFC) Option Arizona submitted application for Community First Choice Option to CMS, targeting Fall 2012 for implementation.
-Arizona Long Term Care System (ALTCS) Update (5/16/2012) Health Homes The Arizona Department of Health Services/Division of Behavioral Health Services (ADHS/DBHS) and the Arizona Health Care Cost Containment System (AHCCCS) were awarded (3/29/2011) a planning grant to explore the feasibility of a Regional Behavioral Health Authority (RBHA) model with expanded responsibility for Title XIX eligible adults determined to have a Serious mental illness (SMI).
+State State Updates Arizona Demonstration for members that have AHCCCS and Medicare.
+Arizona will continue to work with the CMS Medicare-Medicaid Coordination Office to improve the system for dually-eligible members through the current managed care model by leveraging D-SNPs.
+(Source: State Website) Arizona Capitated Financial Alignment Demonstration Withdrawal Letter (4/10/2013) According to proposal submitted to CMS on May 31, 2012, the state's demonstration was to be statewide and would use a capitated payment model.
+Target population included full benefit Medicare dually-eligible enrollees with Medicare A and/ or B who are Medicaid-eligible through: (1) the Arizona Long-Term Care System Elderly and Physically Disabled (ALTCS E/ PD) program; (2) the acute care program or (3) as an acute care enrollee with Serious mental illness residing in Maricopa County, a subset of the acute care program.
+While the demonstration included almost the entire dually-eligible population in the state, persons with intellectual or developmental disabilities (I/ DD population) were fully carved out.
+Members who are eligible for ALTCS through the Department of Economic Security/ Division of Developmental Disabilities were not to be eligible for enrollment in the demonstration at this time.
+Covered benefits included Medicare Parts A, B, and D, Medicaid State Plan and 1115 Waiver (as applicable), and Medicare Supplemental benefits.
+Proposed implementation date was January 1, 2014.
+(Source: Demonstration Proposal) Section 1915(k) Community First Choice (CFC) Option In October 2012, Arizona submitted an application to CMS to implement the Community First Choice Option.
+AHCCCS proposes to utilize the authority of §1915(k) of the Social Security Act to adopt a new participant-directed alternative called "Agency with Choice."
+With this change, Arizona would offer a total of four participant-directed options in Arizona, including the new "Agency with Choice."
+Pending CMS approval, home-based ALTCS members could elect Agency with Choice beginning on January 1, 2013.
+State Website on ALTCS Member-Directed Options State Plan Amendment (10/5/2012) Presentation (10/29/2012) Health Homes The Arizona Department of Health Services/ Division of Behavioral Health Services (ADHS/DBHS) and the Arizona Health Care Cost Containment System (AHCCCS) were awarded (3/29/2011) a planning grant to explore the feasibility of a Regional Behavioral Health Authority (RBHA) model with expanded responsibility for Title XIX-eligible adults determined to have a Serious mental illness (SMI).
 This RBHA model is referred as "Recovery through Whole Health".
-This RBHA is funded for and fully responsible for coordinated and integrated behavioral healthcare and physical healthcare for Title XIX eligible adults with SMI through the use of Health Home Services.
-It is based on the goals, principles and concepts contained in the Health Home provisions in Section 2703 of the Affordable Care Act.
-(Source: State Website on Health Homes) Arizona Health Care Cost Containment System (AHCCCS) Director Testifies before the U.S. Senate on Duals Demonstration Overview Complete Testimony
+This RBHA is funded for and fully responsible for coordinated and integrated behavioral healthcare and physical healthcare for Title XIX-eligible adults with SMI through the use of Health Homes Services.
+It is based on the goals, principles and concepts contained in the Health Home provisions in §2703 of the Affordable Care Act.
+(Source: State Website on Health Homes) Arizona Health Care Cost Containment System (AHCCCS) Director Testifies before the U.S. Senate on Duals Demonstration Overview C4-4- M-1: Complete Testimony caid Integration Tracker© 6